Find a wills attorneys in Philadelphia, PA

 How much does a wills attorney cost?

-A wills attorney charges $100 to $120 to write a basic will for a simple estate.
-If you have an estate with significant or complex assets, you may pay closer to $500 to $5,000.
-This price includes not just writing a will, but attorney services to make sure your estate is protected after your death.
-Hiring an attorney for your will instead of writing one yourself is the best option for protecting your assets and loved ones.
+A wills attorney charges $300 to $1,000 to write a will, or $150 to $400 per hour on average.
+If you have an estate with significant or complex assets, you may pay closer to $500 to $5,000 for writing the will and attorney services to make sure your estate is protected after your death.

 Do I need an attorney for a will?